Louisiana Purchase Exposition: People on display

+Several groups of indigenous peoples from around the world were displayed at the exposition, including Filipino, Tlingit, Patagonian, and Ainu people, as well as Ota Benga, an Mbuti man.

 Following the Spanish–American War, the peace treaty granted the United States control over Guam, the Philippines, and Puerto Rico.
 Puerto Rico had had a quasi-autonomous government as an "overseas province" of Spain, and the Philippines, having declared independence after the 1896–1899 Philippine Revolution, fought US annexation in the 1899–1902 Philippine–American War.
 These areas controversially became unincorporated territories of the United States in 1899, and people were brought from these territories to be on "display" at the 1904 fair.

 "A Civilized Visayan."
 (Philippine Reservation in the Department of Anthropology exhibit at the 1904 World's Fair), 1904.